 The City Council, City Manager, City Treasurer, and all individuals authorized to participate in investment decisions on behalf of the City shall act as custodians of the public trust and recognize that the investment portfolio is subject to public review and evaluation.
-The City's overall approach to investment shall be designed and managed with a degree of professionalism that is worthy of the public trust.
+The City's overall approach to investment shall be designed and managed with a degree of professionalism that is worthy of the public trust and will avoid any transactions that might impair public confidence.